dabeaz/curio/docs/reference.rst

    Sleep until the indicated *task* completes.
 The final return value of the task is returned if it completed successfully.
-If the task failed with an exception, a :exc:`TaskError` exception is raised.
-This is a chained exception.
-The :attr:`TaskError.__cause__` attribute of this exception contains the actual exception raised in the task.
+If the task failed with an exception, a :exc:`curio.TaskError` exception is raised.
+This is a chained exception.  ``TaskError.__cause__`` attribute of this exception contains the actual exception raised in the task.

 .. asyncfunction:: _cancel_task(task)